 Prerequisite.
-English 51ab or English 101ab.
+English 51ab or English 101a or Consent of Instructor.
 Lecture 5 hours.

-A chronological survey of California literature in the 19th and 20th Centuries with emphasis on selected works of major American authors living and writing in California.
+A chronological survey of California literature in the 19th and 20th centuries with emphasis on selected works of major American authors living and writing in California.

 FIRE SCIENCE